 How the Imagery of Zechariah 14 Intentionally Mirrors Genesis 1: Conclusion

-In the essay above we have shown how the symbolism of Zechariah 14 was intentionally chosen to depict the destruction of Israel during the Jewish War and the subsequent establishment of the New Jerusalem in the image of the creation of heaven and earth in Genesis 1
+In the essay above we have shown how the symbolism of Zechariah 14 was intentionally chosen to depict the Jewish victory over the Seleucids in the second century B.C. in the image of the creation of heaven and earth in Genesis 1.